cashsun/rehearse/README.md

 ```

-to start the server, add rehearse in your npm scripts
+Add rehearse to your package.json npm scripts

 ```json
 {